Azealea/MyNixConfig/README.md

 ## TODO

-- nicer dolphin theme
+- [ ] nicer dolphin theme
-- more scripts to have a better desktop experience:
+- [ ] more scripts to have a better desktop experience:
     - power profile selector
     - exit menu
-- configure rofi or wofi to have a better theme
+- [ ] configure rofi or wofi to have a better theme
-- better mouse icon
+- [ ] better mouse icon
+- [ ] another desktop manager
+- [ ] nvim lazy instead of nvf ?
+- [ ] bluetooth better widget
+- [ ] same for nm
+- [ ] cool widget that be funny
+- [ ] change ssdm for something else

 ## Known bugs